PEESEgroup/QA-PBP-RL-Nexus/README.md

 `demo/` contains full-body code and sample data with sample inputs that help you generate peptides via both QA and PPO.

-`Peptide design QA + RL/` folder contains the following data to generate and validate different peptides and results claimed in the manuscript.
+`Peptide Design QA+RL Data Folder.zip/` folder contains the following data to generate and validate different peptides and results claimed in the manuscript.
 The organization of the folder is explained below:

+- `Peptide Design QA+RL Data Folder.zip/PottsModel_Energies`: contains all one-body energies (SingleEnergy.txt) and two-body energies (Pairwise.txt) for all system conformations (or "bb"s) for PE, PP, PS, and PET.

+- `Peptide Design QA+RL Data Folder.zip/PPO_All_Sequences_All_Conformations`: contains all solutions found by PPO for all sampled system conformations.
+The results for each conformation are in a separate folder named "bb".
+As described in the manuscript, a sampled amino acid sequence is only considered a solution if its corresponding score is within 5 of the best scores found by QA.

 - `Peptide Design QA+RL/AllDesigns.xlsx`: contains the best designs for each system conformation for all plastics using either quantum annealing (QA), PepBD, or Proximal Policy Optimization (PPO).
 There is a separate tab for the plastics polyethylene (PE), polypropylene (PP), polystyrene (PS), and polyethylene terephthalate (PET).
 For each system conformation, the best score and the corresponding amino acid sequence are provided.
 Note that for polyethylene, QA and PPO do not have solutions for all conformations.